-68th Warren Miller Ski Film Kicks Off Winter
+68th Warren Miller Ski Film Line of Descent Kicks Off Winter

 Omg, I missed the Warren Miller ski film premiere?!
 Stop the presses!
 It’s a rite of every fall passage.
 Why didn’t I go?
 As the days get shorter and flakes speckle the lingering autumn hours, you gotta step into a ski porn premiere.
 You just gotta if you want to start your winter off right.
 Well, I didn’t.